 - Leave dogs in your car while you check in at Planned PEThood.

 - Cats should arrive in a secure carrier or trap.
 Only one cat per carrier, please!
-If you do not have a carrier, we have cardboard carriers available for $5 – these are for owned cats only; feral cats MUST go home in their own secure trap or hard-sided carrier.
+If you do not have a carrier, we have cardboard carriers available for $5 – these are for owned cats only; feral cats MUST go home in their own secure trap.
 Please do not carry your cat in without a secure carrier – it’s not safe!

 - No running, jumping, playing, swimming or other strenuous activity for 7 to 10 days.
 Keep your pet quiet.